Matej Beňuš: Personal life

-He is married, his wife's name is Ivana and they have three children, Simon, Tobias and Sebastián.
+He is married, his wife's name is Ivana and they have three children, Simon, Tobias, and Sebastián.
 His older sister Dana Mann is also a gold medalist from the 2011 ICF Canoe Slalom World Championships in K1 team category, together with Elena Kaliská and Jana Dukátová.
+His mother Jana Kubovčáková won a bronze medal in the K1 team event at the 1975 ICF Canoe Slalom World Championships.

 Beňuš is a practicing Roman Catholic who was raised and shaped at Salesian Youth Center in Trnávka neighbourhood of Ružinov, Bratislava.